davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.exhash/index.md

 ```
 This assignment will be graded out of 90 points.

-[10pts] Implementation of the user interface to insert, search, print.
-Quits on .quit.
+[10pts] Implementation of the user interface to insert, search, print, and quit.

 [10pts] The search method is properly implemented, and takes O(1) time.